 - New quotes: $59.34/month – $63.96/month for $1,000,000 coverage with Transamerica, Protective, AIG, Pacific Life, or Banner Life for 25 years

 I felt like such a dummy for not shopping around back in 2014 and for overpaying for the last six years.
+I could have certainly gotten more life insurance for less money if I did.

 Alas, nothing is certain with life insurance quotes until you apply and pass through underwriting.
 The pricing seemed too good to be true, but it was worth a shot to see what I could get.